The Clear Edge

 • Client feedback capture

-These weren’t elaborate.
-They were simple checklists and templates.
-But they ensured every client got a consistent experience regardless of which week they started or how busy he was.
+These systems weren’t elaborate; they were simple checklists and templates that still ensured every client had a consistent experience, no matter which week they started or how busy he happened to be.

 Month 11: Team Expansion Test

-He tested adding a second contractor.
-Different skillset—copywriting and creative.
-While the first contractor handled campaign execution, the second contractor created ad variations, landing page copy, and creative assets.
+He then tested adding a second contractor with a different skill set—copywriting and creative—so while the first contractor managed campaign execution, the second produced ad variations, landing page copy, and creative assets.

-This freed another 6-8 hours weekly from his plate.
+Bringing on that second contractor freed another 6–8 hours from his schedule every week.

 New division of labor: